catalystcommunity/docs-kafka-strimzi/explanation/data-loss.md

 Kafka's workhorse concept is the Partition.
 An In Sync Replica (ISR) is the copy of that Partition's data, where it could resume the responsibilities of the Partition leader and be the actual Partition instead of an ISR.

-You can delete an ISR's files off disk, but Kafka will have errors and not know what to do.
+We can delete an ISR's files off disk, but Kafka will have errors and not know what to do.
 Deleting an entire node will only result in failures of any Partitions that don't have any ISRs left.
 This is the critical point.
 ISRs must exist for fault tolerance and recovery.
 If Kafka can't figure out how to have the minimum required ISRs, it can't accept new messages.
 It won't lose data, but Producers might.
 Now we have to think about Producers in addition to Kafka.
 Well, one thing at a time.

 ## Producers too?